FRCBS/first-time-donor-hb/README.md

 provided works when the time information is included in **DonationTimeDTTM** column in **donationdata$donation** in POSIXct format.
 The function can be adjusted accordingnly.
+- donation.cols, donor.cols: Some columns maybe have multiple sources in donationdata.
+These settings are vectors that specify the columns that are to be copied from donationdata$donation and donationdata$donor, respectively.
+The default values are **c()** (no columns) and **c('DateOfBirth','Sex','BloodGroup'),** again, respectively.
+These values correspond to the **data-description.xlsx** file.
+That is, by default the date of birth, sex and blood group are copied from the donor data to the working data set.
+The values can be copied from donor.cols to donation.cols to alter the behaviour.
+In addition, column(s) that is used to compute the hour of the donation with the day, should be added to **donation.cols**, as is done country-specifically under **NL** and **FI**.

 ## Exporting the data